mpcarl-ibm/crs-docs/pages/crs-basic/crs-basic-support.md

 folder: crs-basic
 ---

 > IBM COS Standard Cross Region is currently in open trial.
+>
-Please visit [IBM Cloud](https://www.softlayer.com/Store/orderService/objectStorage) to participate.
+> Please visit [IBM Cloud](https://www.softlayer.com/Store/orderService/objectStorage) to participate.

+### Getting support

 Customers requiring support can open a ticket and check the status of an issue in the [customer portal](https://control.softlayer.com/){: new_window}.
+Technical questions can be asked on [StackOverflow](http://stackoverflow.com/questions/tagged/object-storage+ibm-bluemix), and more general questions about IBM Cloud Object Storage can be asked on [dW Answers](https://developer.ibm.com/answers/smartspace/public-cloud-object-storage/).

-## Frequently asked questions
+### Frequently asked questions

 #### What is the maximum number of buckets per storage account?
 What if I need more?